dungtsa/PowerPredictiveBiomarker/README.md

 # PowerPredictiveBiomarker

 The tool is for power calculation of predictive biomarker.
 Calculation requires a series of parameters to to determine subgroup proportion and subgroup censoring rate.
-Depending on study type (prospective or retrospective study), parameter setting is different (check the reference).
+Depending on study type (prospective or retrospective study), parameter setting is different (reference: Strategies for power calculations in predictive biomarker studies in survival data; Chen et al; Oncotarget; 2016; in press).

 ## Features